sinch/sinch-java-sms/src/site/markdown/tutorial.md

 Connection management
 ---------------------

 The first step in using the CLX SDK is to create an API connection object, this object is created from the `ApiConnection` class inside the `com.clxcommunications.xms` package and it describes everything we need in order to talk with the XMS endpoint.
-The minimal amount of information needed are the service plan identifier and the authorization token and these will be provided to you when creating an XMS service.
+The minimal amount of information needed are the service plan identifier and the authentication token and these will be provided to you when creating an XMS service.

-Assuming we have the service plan identifier "myuser" and token "mytoken" then concretely an API connection `conn` is created using a builder as follows
+Assuming we have the service plan identifier "myuser" and authentication token "mytoken" then concretely an API connection `conn` is created using a builder as follows

 ```java
 ApiConnection conn = ApiConnection.builder()